mkuzmick/watch-together/documentation/documentation/2-getting-started-heroku.md

 9. Then, type in `git push origin master`.
 Hit enter.
 This should push the changes to the master.
 10. Next, type in `git push heroku master`.
 Hit enter.
 This pushes the changes to heroku, instead of the origin (which is github).
 Heroku will restart your app. **note that we may want to add a piece about creating the sheroku script here**
 11. Now, type in terminal `heroku open` and hit enter.
 You should see your app!
 12. One last thing - navigate to your [heroku dashboard](https://dashboard.heroku.com/apps) and click on the app you are working with.
 Click "Deploy" and take a look at "Deployment Method".
-If you change the deployment method to Github, everytime you push to github, it will autoa**clean this step up**
+If you change the deployment method to github, every time you push to github, it will automatically go to heroku as well. **clean this step up**
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUyNjk0MzI4NCwtNzk1NjY0OTk3LC01MT
+eyJoaXN0b3J5IjpbNjU4MDk0NTU2LC03OTU2NjQ5OTcsLTUxMT
-ExNDQ3OTUsMzk5MTM0NDU0LDE1NTgwODYwNzcsMTYwNzEzOTEy
+E0NDc5NSwzOTkxMzQ0NTQsMTU1ODA4NjA3NywxNjA3MTM5MTIz
-MywxOTU3MzEzNTI0LDk2NDk1MzY5OSwtMTcyMTYxNDgyNCwtMT
+LDE5NTczMTM1MjQsOTY0OTUzNjk5LC0xNzIxNjE0ODI0LC0xMj
-I3NDg4NTU3NiwtMTg4MTUxMTQ4MiwxOTAxMjA4NjE4LDUwMDEy
+c0ODg1NTc2LC0xODgxNTExNDgyLDE5MDEyMDg2MTgsNTAwMTI1
-NTg3NywtMjA5Mjg5NDM5OCw3MzA5OTgxMTZdfQ==
+ODc3LC0yMDkyODk0Mzk4LDczMDk5ODExNl19
 -->